-Annual Reports Required by the Rule
+Annual Reports

-We will provide certain updated financial information and operating data with respect to us and the System to the MSRB annually.
-This information includes all quantitative financial information and operating data with respect to us and our transportation system of the general type included in this Annual Disclosure Statement and in each supplemental disclosure statement, if any, that is approved by a Supplemental Resolution with respect to Bond Obligations subject to the Rule.
+The Authority will provide certain updated financial information and operating data to the MSRB annually.
+The information to be updated includes all quantitative financial information and operating data with respect to the Authority of the general type included in this Official Statement under Tables numbered 1 through 3 and in APPENDIX B.